Skip to main content

 Students’ responsibilities in this course are directly related both to the course goals and to the grading system.
 We ask of you:

-(4) Readings.
-Readings are available from the UNC Library and on the course Sakai site.
-Prior to each reading, please consult the syllabus for the reading questions that will orient you to the main points we will be drawing out of each text.
-For each reading assignment, please take notes in a word processing program.
-These reading notes will encourage you to read actively, rather than passively, and will serve you well as an index to the readings when you wish to review the course material.
-Reading notes and all assignments should be turned in via the Sakai course page prior to the beginning of each class.
-Reading notes will receive one point for each class’s readings, for a maximum total of 27 points during the semester.
-Reading notes may be in outline format, and should include the following numbered sections:
+(3) Reading, Reflection, and Reading Notes.
+Read and think about all assigned material in advance of class.
+In preparation for each reading, please listen to the recorded introductory lecture (available on the course’s Canvas page) and note the reading questions that will orient you to the main points we will be drawing out of each text.
+For each reading assignment, please take notes in a word processing program, following the format listed in the Assignment Guidelines document on Canvas.
+These reading notes will encourage you to read actively, rather than passively, and will serve you well as an index to the reading when you wish to review the course material.
+Reading notes should be submitted via Canvas prior to the beginning of class on the assigned date, and will receive one point for each class’s readings, for a maximum total of 27 points during the semester.
+Partial notes and late notes will receive partial credit, and you will be notified by e-mail prior to the following class session if you have not received full credit.
+Reading notes that receive full credit will not be notified by e-mail, but the credit will be posted on the Canvas grade sheet prior to the following class session.

 (6) Final Examination.
-The final exam is scheduled for Tuesday, May 3, 2022, at 12-3 p.m., and will count 12 points.
+The final exam is scheduled for Thursday, May 9, 2024, at 4:00-7:00 p.m., and will count 12 points.
 It will allow you to demonstrate the information and abilities you have learned over the course of the semester.
 The format is open-book, open-note essays.

 Grading:

-Attendance: 19 points maximum, minus 1 point for each unexcused absence
+Attendance: 23 points maximum, minus 1 point for each unexcused absence

-Survey Data: 10 points
+Survey data: 10 points

-Final Exam: 12 points
+Final exam: 12 points

 Total: 100 points.